Updated: September 9, 2021

 Note that a “Closely Related Field” means closely related.
 Examples of

 closely related fields include astronomy and astrophysics,

 mathematical physics, applied physics, and engineering physics.

-Students with undergraduate degrees in other area of science,
+Students with undergraduate degrees in other areas of science,

 engineering and/or mathematics would only be eligible if they applied

-also with substantial preparatory coursework in standard upper level
+also with substantial preparatory coursework in the standard upper level

 undergraduate physics subjects such as (1) Quantum mechanics, (2)

 Electricity and magnetism, (3) statistical mechanics and